Easy Indian Coconut Pudding

 - Don’t skip toasting the star anise.
 This step brings out the essential oils, a much better flavor, and shortens the steeping time.

-- Star Anise, Honey, and Coconut Pudding can be made the day before, though it will be set a little more firmly.
+- This pudding can be made the day before, though it will be set a little more firmly.
 If you like your puddings just softly set, and you are keeping it in the fridge overnight, use 2 1/2 tablespoons of gelatin instead of 2 3/4 teaspoons.